Update May 24, 2026

 What Alibaba Does

-Alibaba operates China's largest digital commerce ecosystem.
+Alibaba Group Holding (9988.HK), one of the largest technology stocks listed on Hong Kong's HKEX, operates China's largest digital commerce ecosystem.
 Taobao and Tmall together handle more gross merchandise volume than any other marketplace in the country.
-That is the core business — profitable, cash-generative, and growing at low single digits in a saturated domestic e-commerce market.
+That is the core business: profitable, cash-generative, and growing at low single digits in a saturated domestic e-commerce market.

 The second business is Alibaba Cloud Intelligence Group.
 Q3 FY2026 revenue: RMB 43.3 billion, up 36% year-over-year.
 AI-related revenue has grown at triple-digit rates for ten consecutive quarters.
 Alibaba Cloud is the number one public cloud provider in China by market share.

 Eddie Wu took over as CEO in October 2023.
 Since then, the company has executed a restructuring that divested non-core assets, consolidated reporting segments, and redirected capital toward cloud infrastructure.
-The free cash flow decline of 71% year-over-year in Q3 FY2026 is a direct consequence of that capital reallocation — data center construction, GPU procurement, network buildout.
-The cash is leaving the balance sheet through capex, not through losses.
+The free cash flow decline of 71% year-over-year in Q3 FY2026 is a direct consequence of that capital reallocation: data center construction, GPU procurement, network buildout.
+The cash is leaving the balance sheet through capital spending, not through losses.
+US$12 billion in buyback authorization, active at the same time capital spending is at a multi-year peak.
+A company that thought its stock was overpriced would not do both.

 Three forces keep the price where it is.